isaacluy/Code-Samples/README.md

 ## Description:

+*Update: Some newer projects have been added to my github repos [here](https://github.com/isaacluy/theatre-exercises-table) and [here](https://github.com/isaacluy/masks-trainer)*

 This repo contains some code that I have written in the (remote) past.
 This collection of projects do not reflect my most recent (or best) work but it might still give you a glimpse into the way I (used to) write and organize code.

 On my website http://dev.isaacluy.com you can see an overview of my career.